artincms/laravel_file_manager/README.md

  <div class="highlight highlight-text-html-php"><pre>
     LFM_CreateModalFileManager($section, $options , $insert , $callback , $modal_id , $header , $button_id, $button_content)
   </pre> </div>

-  that $section is Require and other input is optional .
+  that $section is Require and other input is optional .for use output of filemanager you should install jquery 3 and bootstrap 4 ;
   <ul>
   <li>
   $section = section name for example 'FileManager';